 - increase in blood sugar levels and risk of diabetes

-There are many different types of DMARDs, but doctors only use some of them to treat PsA.
-Many DMARDs treat other autoimmune diseases, such as rheumatoid arthritis or inflammatory bowel disease (IBD).
+There are many types of DMARDs, but doctors use only some of them to treat PsA.
+Many DMARDs treat other autoimmune diseases, such as rheumatoid arthritis and inflammatory bowel disease (IBD).

-Doctors use some DMARDs to treat PsA as an off label use.
-This means that the FDA has not approved the drug to treat PsA, but it may work for this purpose.
+Doctors use some DMARDs to treat PsA as an off-label use.
+This means that the FDA has not approved a drug to treat PsA, but it may work for this purpose.

 How they work

-DMARDs may suppress the immune system, which can slow or prevent PsA attacks on the joints.
-These are known as immunosuppressive drugs.
+DMARDs are immunosuppressive drugs.
+They may suppress the immune system, which can slow or prevent PsA attacks on the joints.

 Drugs that suppress the immune system may make someone more likely to get infections.
-Some DMARDs can reduce the frequency of PsA flares or help a person achieve disease remission.
+Some DMARDs can reduce the frequency of PsA flares or help a person enter remission.